-23Indeed, by looking at the actual levels of achievement in each of these indicators, rather than just the ranking across countries that they induce, I have actually made life more difficult for the argument in favor of per capita income.
-In an influential book, Dasgupta (1993) showed that per capita income is correlated even more highly with other indicators of development if we consider ranks rather than cardinal measures.
+I must end this section with an important qualification.
+The scatter diagrams we've looked at are not meant to convey causality: in our case, the impression that per capita income directly causes some other feature of development to change.
+We're looking at correlations, and in a pretty loose way at that.
+We will return to this issue of causality at several points in the book.24 But the qualification needs to be strengthened further.
+Quite apart from grand questions of causality, we haven't even established that within a country, per capita income is correlated with social outcomes, whether in a causal way or not.
+With country fixed effects properly accounted for in panel data, the evidence is somewhat mixed: see Easterly (1997).
+To summarize, we do not claim that simple cross-country studies can settle of development if we consider ranks rather than cardinal measures.
 In other words, if we rank countries according to their per capita GDP levels and then compute similar ranks based on some other index (such as adult literacy, child mortality, etc.), then we find a high degree of statistical correspondence between the two sets of ranks if the set of countries is sufficiently large and wide ranging.
 Because I have already carried out cardinal comparisons, I will skip a detailed discussion of these matters and simply refer you to Dasgupta's study for a more thorough reading.